cmmartti/charlesmarttinen.ca/src/content/blog/barrie-transit-map.md

 But sometimes confusion is caused by something a little more insidious: **ambiguity**.
 When you become intimately familiar with a design, it's easy to overlook when it fails to communicate the intended message.
 To anticipate what parts of the design may cause confusion, step into the shoes of someone totally unfamiliar with the system and see it from his point of view.

 One of the first times I used the Barrie bus system highlighted such a problem with the old map.
 I remember being at the Downtown Terminal and trying to figure out which one of four Route 8 buses I should be boarding: 8A-NB, 8A-SB, 8B-NB, or 8B-SB.
-A confusing experience to be sure, because Route 8 (an amalgamation of two previous routes) actually crosses itself in the middle, and the old map does a bad of job of communicating this unusual service pattern.
+A confusing experience to be sure, because Route 8 (an amalgamation of two previous routes) actually crosses itself in the middle, and the old map does a bad job of communicating this unusual service pattern.

-To fix this, rather that going straight to using a plethora of miniscule labelled arrows spread across the page like the old map, I took a step back and realised that in the general case, each route has two important pieces of information attached to it: where it runs, and the direction/destination nameboards of buses that drive it.
+To fix this, rather than going straight to using a plethora of miniscule labelled arrows spread across the page like the old map, I took a step back and realised that in the general case, each route has two important pieces of information attached to it: where it runs, and the direction/destination nameboards of buses that drive it.
 Importantly, these are **two separate concerns** that don't necessarily need to be presented together.
 This is because (for example) the passenger first identifies that Route 2 takes him where he needs to go, and _only then_ does he care whether he needs to take '2A&nbsp;Dunlop' or '2B&nbsp;Park&nbsp;Place'.

 Critically, this means that route destinations/directions don't need to be on the map at all, and can instead be shifted to the reverse side of the map and rendered as simple single-purpose graphics: